Yahya Petra of Kelantan: Kelantan succession dispute

 Tengku Indra Petra was the eldest son of Sultan Ibrahim and elder brother of Sultan Yahya Petra.
 After Sultan Ibrahim succeeded his brother Sultan Ismail, Tengku Indra Petra was appointed heir apparent with the title of Raja Muda Kelantan on 25 October 1944.
 However, due to conflict with his father, he was dismissed from the post and removed from the line of succession by his father's decree on 1 February 1948.
 On the same day, Sultan Yahya Petra replaced his brother as heir apparent with the new title of Tengku Mahkota Kelantan.

-Tengku Indra Petra became a politician and was elected a Member of Parliament (MP) in the 1955 Malayan general election.
+Tengku Indra Petra became a politician and was elected a Member of Parliament in the 1955 Malayan general election.
 Tengku Indra's descendants have since disputed their family's exclusion from Kelantan's line of succession.

 Tengku Indra Petra did not preside over the installation of Sultan Yahya Petra's successor, Sultan Ismail Petra, It was Tengku Panglima Raja Tengku Ahmad (the father of the former Sultanah of Johor, Sultanah Zanariah binti Tengku Ahmad) who presided over the installations of Sultan Yahya Petra and Sultan Ismail Petra.